szymek25/library_monolith/README.md

 3. Migrated authentication from monolithic app into keycloak
 4. Started migrating other functionalities related with user management.
 After some time turned out that it requires introducing some additional logic in monolithic app, so I decided to create new microservice for user management
 5. Introduced api-gateway component
+6. Introduced kafka for async communication
+7. Introduced and implemented user-service for user management

 ## Other repositories in project